 - Traditional Presentations will last exactly 25 minutes.
 At the end of 25 minutes, the current speaker should disconnect their laptop from the projector and allow the next speaker to begin setting up.
 The current speaker can use the intermediate five minutes to answer questions.
 The next speaker should begin promptly at their scheduled time.

-- Lightning Talks will last exactly 12 minutes.
-At the end of 12 minutes, the current speaker should disconnect their laptop from the projector and allow the next speaker to begin setting up.
-The current speaker can use the intermediate three minutes to answer questions.
+- Lightning Talks will last exactly 5 minutes.
+At the end of 5 minutes, the current speaker should disconnect their laptop from the projector and allow the next speaker to begin setting up.
+The current speaker can use the intermediate two minutes to answer questions.
 The next speaker should begin promptly at their scheduled time.

 - Roundtable Sessions are conversations around a table.
 Please refrain from showing slides on your laptop at your roundtable session because these are inevitably difficult for people at your table to see.
 Providing attendees with printed handouts is much more effective.
-Please plan to bring approximately 20 copies of your presentation, your paper, or other information you want those at your table to have access to during your conversation.
-Roundtable sessions are scheduled for 60 minutes and you should anticipate leading two conversations of 30 minutes each – at the end of the first 30 minutes, we will invite attendees to move to another roundtable in order to participate in another conversation.
+Please plan to bring at least a dozen copies of your presentation, your paper, or other information you want those at your table to have access to during your conversation.
+Roundtable sessions are scheduled for 30 minutes each.

 - Panel Presentations are 50 minutes long.
 In a Panel Presentation, up to three speakers make brief (no longer than five minutes each) opening remarks.
 Following these brief opening remarks, a separate moderator asks questions of the panel for up to 10 minutes.
 The moderator then facilitates questions from the audience for the panel.
 At least half the presentation time should be allocated to the audience Q&A.